Use the amount of benefits expected for that month.

 Rules for assigning hours in Work Experience, and Community Service:

-- Do not assign or count more hours than are calculated by Form 4044.
+- Do not assign or count more hours than are calculated using the IL444-4044.

 - Do not assign hours above and beyond the Participation Target for the case.
 The person may volunteer to do more than their Target hours, but do not take negative action as long as the Participation Target is met.